oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.1.5 ( May 18, 2020 ) =
+* Added Body Class condition.
+* Added Browser Detect condition.
+* Made the Text Edit module's textarea resizable with a min-height of 15vh.
+* Added != operator for the "Author has CPT entry" condition.

 = 1.1.4 ( May 16, 2020 ) =
 * Fixed an issue with adding library elements in the Undo module.